shiraz318/ArkanoidGame/README.md

 ## How to use
 1. Locate the biuoop-1.4 jar file in the same location as the ass7game jar file.
-2. Open the console and type: java -jar ass7game.jar
+2. Double click on the file or open the console and type: java -jar ass7game.jar

 #### Author
 Shiraz Berger.